gmcastil/uzed-sbc/doc/README.md

 Root Filesystem
 ---------------
-Building the root filesystem is somewhat up to the
+Building the root filesystem is somewhat up to the user and I'll let you decide how to do that.
+The end result will need to be that you have a rootfs in a tarball or image file that you can put on an SD card.
+You will likely need to modify the `/etc/fstab` file that it creates to make more specific to your installation.
+Buildroot for example creates virtually nothing in `/etc` and you will need to build the system up as you see fit.

 Linux Kernel
 ------------